Kim Jung-hwan (fencer)

-Kim Jung-hwan (born September 2, 1983) is a South Korean right-handed sabre fencer.
+Kim Jung-hwan (born September 2, 1983) is a South Korean retired right-handed sabre fencer.

 Kim is a seven-time team Asian champion, two-time individual Asian champion, two-time team world champion, and 2018 individual world champion.

 A three-time Olympian, Kim is a two-time individual Olympic bronze medalist, and two-time team Olympic champion.

 Kim is the first Asian fencer to win four Olympic medals; the first South Korean fencer to medal at three consecutive Olympic Games; and the first South Korean fencer across all disciplines to win a medal in both the individual and team events in a single Olympic Games.

 Early life

 Kim played baseball throughout elementary school and had aspired to become a baseball player, having been a fan of KBO League team LG Twins since childhood.
 In 1996, he was introduced to fencing by a friend and took up the sport after his middle school physical education teacher advised him that his long arms would be more suitable for fencing.
 He was schoolmates with future national teammate Won Woo-young at Hongik University High School, then one of the few schools in Seoul which had a fencing team, and graduated from Korea National Sport University.